RXTX4816/OBD-KKL-KW1281-ARDUINO-TRIPCOMPUTER/README.md

 ## Future
 Will add sometime in the future:
-- DTC Error reading and DTC Error deletion.
 - LEDs + Sound on critical warnings (Oil pressure, temperature too high, DTC errors)
-- Correct disconnect procedure.
-Currently there is none, the microcontroller just stops sending and waits for >1100ms for the ECU to refresh.